x2q/jekyll-blog/README.markdown

 # Licence

-`_post` is directory with copyright by Dmitry Nix.
+`_posts` is directory with copyright by Dmitry Nix.
 You may not reuse anything therein without my permission.

 All other directories and files are MIT Licensed.